Another-Coding-Nerd/Factorio/LTN Compact Depot/README.md

 ### To-Do/Future
-- Expand to a 12x12 setup (to support 2-8-2 trains) and test.
+- ~~Expand to a 12x12 setup (to support 2-8-2 trains) and test.~~
+- Update pics/docs for 12x12 station

 ## Authors

 Me.
 Updates and improvements are welcome.
 Please submit a PR.
 I'm sure this can be improved!

 ## Version History
+- v1.1
+    * Added 12x12 depot with these changes ( add lights, expanded to 12 positions, signals now carried on poles, removed 1st constant combinator )

 - v1
     * Initial Release